+valuations The ap_transition_state, ap_standby_state, ap nominal state of the state and STATE variables represent the TRANSITION, STANDBY, and NOMINAL states of the autopilot.
 Requirement [FSM-002] was shown to be valid.
-However, when checking requirement [FSM-003], analysis returned the counterexample shown in Table V. It is interesting to note that the valuation of the input variables of the counterexample satisfies the preconditions of both [FSM-002] and [FSM-003]; the requirements are not mutually exclusive and thus unrealizable [14].
+However, when checking requirement [FSM-003], analysis returned the counterexample shown in Table V. It is interesting to note that the valuation of the input variables of the counterexample satisfies the preconditions of both [FSM-002] and [FSM-003].
+While these requirements are not mutually exclusive, their expected responses are conflicting, which makes them unrealizable [16].
 If we form a weaker property, i.e., strengthen the precondition as follows (state = ap_transition_state & good & supported & !standby) (notice the addition of !standby), then [FSM-002] and [FSM-003] become mutually exclusive and requirement [FSM-003] is proven valid.